CLI Reference

 warning |

-set_first_page_as_active, disable_show_items_with_no_data, reset_filter_pane_width, hide_tooltip_pages, cosmetic actions |
+set_first_page_as_active, disable_show_items_with_no_data, clear_slicer_search_text, reset_filter_pane_width, hide_tooltip_pages, cosmetic actions |

 info |